 So that a negative test with S = .9 and a Sp of .75 would have a –LR of 0.25.

 As a general guideline +LR above 10 are considered excellent, between 5 and 10 good and below 5 poor.
 Similarly –LR with scores below 0.1 are considered excellent, between 0.1 and 0.2 good and above 0.2 poor.
 But the real value of likelihood ratio is its ability to change probabilities when combined with the probability of the condition being present prior to the test.
+(MAYBE AN EXAMPLE OF APPLICATION HERE?)

 Probability to Odds Conversion

-Probability is limited to 1,0 or 100% but odds run from 0 to infinity to 1.
+Probability is limited to 1.0 or 100% but odds run from 0 to infinity to 1.
 Consider betting, odds of 38:1 is what you get betting on a single number on the roulette table not a great bet unless you like huge risks.
-Odds of 2:1 is a reasonable bet but you are not surprised when you do not win and a 40:1 winner in a horse race excites all sorts of investigations.
+Odds of 2:1 is a reasonable bet, but you are not surprised when you do not win and a 40:1 winner in a horse race excites all sorts of investigations.
 So most of us are familiar with odds in the betting sense but not in a professional sense, at least not in our profession.
 We are more at home with probability.
-The terminal patient with a 50% chance of surviving the week, the cancer patient with a 30% chance of recurrence are examples of how we think but it would be alien to our way of thinking to say they have 1;1 and 0.42:1 odds even though they mean the same thing.
+The terminal patient with a 50% chance of surviving the week, the cancer patient with a 30% chance of recurrence are examples of how we think but it would be alien to our way of thinking to say they have 1:1 and 0.42:1 odds even though they mean the same thing.
 So probability (p) needs to be converted to odds (o) and odds back to probability.
 It is a simple calculation.

 Probability to Odds